akretion/docky/README.rst

 [Optionnal] Automatic Proxy - Multiproject setup
 ------------------------------------------------

-When doing dev, is quickly a mess to manage the port of your containers.
+When developing, it quickly becomes a mess to manage different ports of your containers.
-We recommand to use traefik.
+We recommend usage of traefik.
 You can find more information.

 Troubleshooting
 --------------------

-To avoid issue with line wrapping with "docky open" please use a version of docker > to  18.06.0-ce see : https://github.com/docker/compose/issues/6151
+To avoid issues with line wrapping with "docky open" please use a version of docker > to  18.06.0-ce see : https://github.com/docker/compose/issues/6151